In project management, a project charter is a valuable tool when starting a project.

 However, if you use a third-party contractor, such as a web agency, to create your project charter, all you have to do is validate the various elements and make sure that the scope of the project is covered well.

 If this is your first time creating a project charter, we recommend including the information you find most beneficial.
-It is important to note that the more detailed you make your project charter, the more convincing it will be and it will serve as a key reference for all stakeholders.
+It is important to note that the more detailed you make your project charter, the more convincing it will be and it will serve as a key reference for all project stakeholders, as well as timeline for effective project execution.

 Here is a list of 10 steps you should include in your project charter: